 - Once the blockage is clear, pull the tubing back out, turn the main water supply back on, and you’re back in business!

-After you experience frozen pipes once, you never want them again.
+Frozen pipes are a headache that no homeowner or business owner looks forward to experiencing.
 Here are a few ways to make sure pipes don’t freeze in the future:

 - Open a faucet connected to a vulnerable plumbing line to allow a small trickle of cold water to run all night.